kaosagnt/ansible-everyday/README.md

     ansible_acl-set - set an ACL on a file / directory ansible_acl-xattr-get - get the Extended Attributes of a file / directory

-    ansible_boot-rhel-recreate-rescue-boot-image - recreate with rescue boot image for RHEL >=7 and Fedora Systems.
+    ansible_boot-rhel-recreate-rescue-boot-image - recreate with rescue boot image for RHEL >=7 and Fedora Systems

-    ansible_decode-facts - produce some human readable facts from the Ansible json fact files.
+    ansible_decode-facts - produce some human readable facts from the Ansible json fact files

     ansible_find-etc-opt-rmpnew-files - find leftover rpmnew / rpmsave files in the /etc and /opt directories ansible_find-files - find files or directories.
-If the list of files are large then the list of files are uploaded instead of being displayed.
+If the list of files are large then the list of files are uploaded instead of being displayed

     ansible_gather-facts - gather facts about remote hosts and save to the facts/ directory